pinkvo/Rpi2PC/README.md

 -> every 3 seconds a message with the timestamp will be displayed

-in case you run the server.py twice ... you need to change the port or kill the port in order to reuse it, otherwise the following error shows up: OSError: [Errno 98] Address already in use sudo lsof -i :5000
+in case you run the server.py twice ... you need to change the port or kill the port in order to reuse it, otherwise the following error shows up: OSError: [Errno 98] Address already in use
+-> run the following on the Rpi in order to display the PID in a new line: sudo lsof -i :5000
+-> now get the PID and run:
+  sudo kill -9 <PID>